-- a concern raised internally by a member of staff (which was not about a service they received, such as a whistleblowing concern) - a concern about a child or an adult's safety - a concern about student conduct - an attempt to reopen a previously concluded complaint or to have a complaint reconsidered where the College has already given their final decision - abuse or unsubstantiated allegations about the organisation or staff where such actions would be covered by the Safeguarding Child & Adult Protection policy, Disciplinary Policy & Procedure and our Complaints Unacceptable Actions Policy. - a concern about the actions or service of a different organisation, where NESCol have no involvement in the issue (except where the other organisation is delivering services on their behalf)
+- a grievance by a member of staff or a grievance relating to employment or staff recruitment; - a concern raised internally by a member of staff (which was not about a service they received, such as a whistleblowing concern); - a concern about a child or an adult's safety; - a concern about student conduct; - an attempt to reopen a previously concluded complaint or to have a complaint reconsidered where the College has already given their final decision; - abuse or unsubstantiated allegations about the organisation or staff where such actions would be covered by the Safeguarding Child & Adult Protection policy, Disciplinary Policy & Procedure and the Complaints Unacceptable Actions Policy; - a concern about the actions or service of a different organisation, where NESCol have no involvement in the issue (except where the other organisation is delivering services on their behalf). - A concern in regards to a schools links course.
+These should be taken up with the school in the first instance.